geshan/react-toastify-examples/README.md

 # react-toastify-examples

-Example for a blog post about react toastify
+Example for a blog post about react toastify done on a Next.js app.